linz/topo-workflows/workflows/imagery/README.md

 Copy files from one S3 location to another.
 This workflow is intended to be used after standardising and QA to copy:

 - from `linz-workflow-artifacts` "flattened" directory to `linz-imagery`
-- from `linz-imagery-uploads` to `linz-imagery-staging` to store a copy of the uploaded RGBI imagery.
+- from `linz-imagery-upload` to `linz-imagery-staging` to store a copy of the uploaded RGBI imagery.

 ```mermaid
 graph TD;